GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Importance of Scattering Environment Geometry

 \section{Importance of Scattering Environment Geometry}

 The estimated eccentricity of \event\ can be considered in relation to general properties of the underlying formation environment.
 To illustrate this, we demonstrate the difference between the outcomes of scattering interactions for objects interacting in a 2D planar geometry (the extremal case for an AGN disk-like environment) versus a 3D spherical geometry (a globular cluster-like environment).
-For these two cases, the probability that a population of isotropically incoming BHs encounter another BH with a pericenter distance $r'$ smaller than $r$ is given by
+In reality, the interaction geometry for binaries confined within an AGN disk is unlikely to be completely planar \cite[e.g.,][]{2020MNRAS.499.2608F, 2023MNRAS.522.5393N, 2024MNRAS.528.4958W}, and gas turbulence may further misalign binary orbits \cite{Whitehead2024}.
+We focus here on the extremal cases of 2D and 3D geometries, but note that realistic AGN properties likely lead to something in between the two.